-Business personal property (BPP) insurance offers financial protection for the repair or replacement of your lost, damaged, or stolen business property.
-It covers things like computers, furniture, and inventories.
+Business personal property (BPP) insurance offers financial protection against lost, damaged, or stolen business property.
+It covers assets such as computers, furniture, tools, and inventory.

 If you own or rent your workspace, business personal property insurance (also known as business contents insurance) is included as part of your commercial property insurance.
 If you run your business out of your home, the items you use to run your business probably wouldn’t be covered by your homeowner’s insurance because they’re considered business property.